chus-chus/sketchModelling/README.md

     - Mean (positive real and real, the former more space efficient)
     - Variance (real) [[2]](#2)

+- **EHRNN**
+    A modified Elmann Network (RNN) that efficiently keeps track of hidden state statistics across multiple time resolutions via Exponential Histograms.
+Implemented in PyTorch.

 - **Other utils**
-    - DataFrame sketch windower: returns a ``pandas.DataFrame`` with the results of applying a summarizing sketch over a/some windows (only Exponential Histogram for now).
+    - DataFrame sketch windower: returns a ``pandas.DataFrame`` with the results of applying a summarizing sketch over a/some windows (Exponential Histograms).
+Useful for obtaining descriptive statistics and summarization of data trends across time resolutions.
     - Format converters
         - ``csv`` to ``arff`` and viceversa
         - ``pandas.DataFrame`` to ``arff``